freeskylier/lier/[developers]-Coding-Guidelines.md

 1. The code reviewer should both review the code and QA the change.
 1. The code reviewer should always be the one who actually does the merge.
 1. If a PR is for a project outside of Lantern that requires new binaries in Lantern, those binaries should be integrated and committed as a part of the code review process.
-1. If any client-side change depends on another module, including a server-side change, branches for the other module and/or binaries should be merged at the same time as client-side branches.
+1. If any change depends on another module branches for the other module and/or binaries should be reviewed and merged at the same time as client-side branches.
+1. When a merge is complete the feature branch should be deleted to avoid proliferation of branches.

 ##Tests
 1. All tests should pass always.